Text Size

 • Attorneys and parties should conduct themselves with decorum and civility.

-• During oral arguments, attorneys and witnesses should refer to parties by their proper names (Ex: "Mr. Smith" not "the defendant").
+• During oral arguments and at trial, attorneys and witnesses should refer to parties by their proper names (Ex: "Mr. Smith" not "the defendant").